aliarslanansari/email-python/README.md

 # email-python

+* Split PDF
-this code helps in sending bulk emails with attachment
+* this code helps in sending bulk emails with attachment